MattIPv4/vscode-window-title-extras/README.md

-# VSCode Window Title Extras
+# Window Title Extras (for VSCode)

-VSCode extension that provides additional window title variables.
+Additional variables such as the parent folder name and path for use in the `window.title` VSCode setting.

 The following variables are exposed by this extension for use in `window.title`:

 - `${parentPath}`: file path of the parent folder to the current workspace folder (e.g. /Users/Development).
 - `${parentName}`: name of the parent folder to the current workspace folder (e.g. Development).

+For example, if you organize your GitHub projects on disk in the format `GitHub/<username>/<repository>`, you can set your window title to `${parentName}/${folderName}` to show the GitHub username and repository name in the window title.

 ## Development